psycopg/psycopg/docs/advanced/cursors.rst

 processed results, so it uses more memory and resources on the server.

 Psycopg allows the use of server-side cursors using the classes `ServerCursor` and `AsyncServerCursor`.
-They are usually created by passing the *name* parameter to the `~Connection.cursor()` method (reason for which, in `!psycopg2`, they are usually called *named cursors*).
+They are usually created by passing the `!name` parameter to the `~Connection.cursor()` method (reason for which, in `!psycopg2`, they are usually called *named cursors*).
 The use of these classes is similar to their client-side counterparts: their interface is the same, but